Wilder Conference & Awards

 Hosted by Hampshire & Isle of Wight Wildlife Trust, the Wilder Conference & Awards 2025 brings together leading voices, passionate communities, and nature champions who are inspiring a movement for a wilder future.

-This year’s conference will mark a significant milestone with the launch of the Trust’s refreshed Wilder 2030 strategy.
-When we launched Wilder 2030 in 2019, we set out bold ambitions for nature’s recovery.
-Five years on, we’re taking stock of what’s been achieved, acknowledging the scale of the challenge ahead, and reigniting the urgency and energy needed to drive nature-positive change.
+This year’s conference marks a major milestone: the launch of our refreshed Wilder strategy.
+Launched in 2019, Wilder 2030 set bold ambitions for nature’s recovery.
+Six years on, we’re taking stock, acknowledging the scale of the challenge ahead, and reigniting the urgency to drive nature positive change through the next four years and to 2040.

 Please note: this event follows our Annual General Meeting.